dstar55/100-words-design-patterns-java/README.md

 * Story

-A person who translates orally from one language into another.
+A person who provides an oral translation from one language into another.

 * Image